How much is your car worth?

 While driving with high beams on, sensitive light sensors available for the Z4 detect other vehicles which could be blinded and automatically switch to low beams.
 The Evora doesn’t offer automatic dimming high beams.

 To help drivers see further while navigating curves, the Z4 offers optional adaptive headlights to illuminate around corners automatically by reading vehicle speed and steering wheel angle.
 The Evora doesn’t offer cornering lights.

 The Z4’s power mirror controls are mounted on the armrest for easy access.
-The Evora’s power mirror controls are on the dash, hidden behind the steering wheel, where they are awkward to manipulate.
+The Evora’s power mirror controls are on the dash where they are possibly hidden by the steering wheel and are awkward to manipulate.